-Introduction: Coronavirus is a group of viruses which causes diseases in mammals and
+Introduction: Corona virus is a group of viruses that cause diseases in mammals and

 birds.
-In humans, these

-family of viruses can cause the respiratory infections from mild form to fatal forms.
-It is preferably called as coronavirus.
+In humans, these families of viruses can cause respiratory infections from a mild form to fatal.

-nCoV) and this disease is called as coronavirus disease 2019 (COVID-19).
-SARS-CoV-2 is infectious in humans and
+coronavirus disease 2019 (COVID-19).
+SARS-CoV-2 is infectious in humans and the world health

-Purpose of the Study: To analyze and review the possible effects and efficacy of the tocilizumab (monoclonal antibody
+Aim: To analyze and review the possible effects and efficacy of the tocilizumab (monoclonal antibody

 against IL-6 receptors) in SARS-CoV-2 patients.

-Furthermore we can conclude that SARS-CoV-2 is associated with
+for COVID-19 globally.
+Furthermore, we can conclude that SARS-CoV-2 is associated with

 syndrome as a result of cytokine storm syndrome.
-According to
+According to available research data, tocilizumab,

-The rational use of the tocilizumab in severe and critically ill covid-19 patients can
+Conclusion: The rational use of the tocilizumab in severe and critically ill COVID-19 patients can

 prevent the development of irreversible lung injury and death of the patient.
 Three retrospective

-in severe and critically ill covid-19 patients.
-However we need more
+in severe and critically ill COVID-19 patients.
+However, we need more randomized research

-yet which are expected to give better and more significant
+results have not been published yet which are expected to give better and more significant